Azure/onboarding-guidance/windows/Module 0/L4-ConnectToAzure.md

-# Module: Connecting to Azure using Azure PowerShell
+# Module: Connect To Azure using PowerShell

 # Abstract